An Expert Guide on When to Replace Your Ski Gear

 Making the choice to upgrade your ski gear can be a difficult decision.
-We know that it’s expensive, and for many people, getting all new gear all at once can be out of the question.
+We know that it’s expensive, and for many people, purchasing replacement gear all at once can be out of the question.
 I love helping people save money; sometimes that means finding you a great deal, and sometimes that means advising you to hold off on new boots in favor of new skis and bindings, or vice versa.

-One of the most common questions we ski experts get asked each season is "do I really need to replace my skis/boots/bindings/poles?"
-I’ll walk through a few cases for when and why you may choose to replace or not replace a piece of your gear, and as always, please message me or any other ski expert if you want to discuss your specific situation!
+One of the most common questions we Ski Experts get asked each season is "Do I really need to replace my skis/boots/bindings/poles?"
+I’ll walk through a few cases for when and why you may choose to replace or not replace a piece of your gear, and as always, please message me or any other Ski Expert here on Curated if you want to discuss your specific situation!